Create virtual tables using the virtual connector provider

 - Data Provider – defines the behavior of the virtual table.

-- Connection – this sets up the ability to connect to the data source/ Authentication.
+- Connection – this sets up the ability to connect to the data source and authentication.

-Virtual connector provider streamlines the creation experience by automating some of the creation process for you.
-When you establish a remote connection to an external source using a connector data source, the virtual connector provider automatically generates an Entity Catalog with a list of all the available tables by retrieving table definitions (metadata) from the external data source.
+When you establish a remote connection to an external source using a connector data source, the virtual connector provider automatically retrieves a list of all the available tables and lists by retrieving table definitions (metadata) from the external data source.
+You then select these tables and lists to generate the virtual table.

 The underlying data source is key for allowing the provider to establish an authenticated remote connection to the external data.
 It uses a connection reference that stores pertinent details regarding the external source.
 The information stored in the connection reference is specific to the connector type and the connection it refers to.

-For example, setting up the SQL Server connector needs server name, database name, the authentication method, username, password, and (optionally) gateway connection details.
-Each external data source needs a new connection reference defined to create an instance of its Entity Catalog.
+When setting up the connection and connection reference for your data sources, specific information is needed.
+For example, the SQL Server connector needs server name, database name, the authentication method, username, password, and (optionally) gateway connection details.
+Each external data source will need a connection reference defined to create the virtual table.
+When using the Power Apps (make.powerapps.com) experience, the connection reference can be generated automatically for you unless you wish to provide custom naming.

 The connector permissions enforce the ability for organizational users to access and operate on the virtual table.
-The connection can be shared with one user or can be shared with entire organization.
-This allows users to access and operate on virtual tables using a shared connection.
+The connection can be shared with one user or can be shared with the entire organization.
+This allows users to access and operate virtual tables using a shared connection.
+By using security roles, virtual table access can be restricted to a specific set of users within your organization.
+You can even specify which roles have create, read, update, or delete privileges in this way.

 Application lifecycle management (ALM) is supported for virtual tables created using the virtual connector provider.
-Virtual tables should be part of the managed solution along with the connection reference to distribute the solution.
+You can even create the virtual tables from directly within a solution when using Power Apps (make.powerapps.com).
+Virtual tables should be part of a managed solution along with the connection reference to distribute the solution.
 The solution can have other components, such as a model-driven app that uses virtual tables.

 More information about application lifecycle management (ALM) and solutions: